 Tactical Network Injector identifies devices in a WiFi or wired network and injects agents.
 It works based on identification (automatic or manual) or injection rules set in RCS Console.
-It can also connect to protected WiFi networks emulate WiFi network Access Points and unlock the operating system password.
+It can also connect to protected WiFi networks, emulate WiFi network Access Points and unlock the operating system password.

-Tactical Network Injector communicates with RCS every 30 seconds to receive identification and infection rules and send status and logs.
+Tactical Network Injector communicates with RCS via an Anonymizer (and its chain, see "What you should know about Anonymizer" on page 35 ).
+Communications are run every 30 seconds to receive identification and infection rules and send status and logs.